naveen-rn/naveen-rn.github.io/index.md

 ## Referred Conference and Workshop Publications

+My full name is **Naveen Namashivayam Ravichandrasekaran** and I author all conference and workshop publications as **Naveen Namashivayam**.

 **2017**
 Naveen Namashivayam, Bob Cernohous, Krishna Kandalla, Dan Pou, Joseph Robichaux, James Dinan, and Mark Pagel. _Fourth Workshop on OpenSHMEM and Related